kd8bny/LiMEaide/README.md

 ```
 #### LiME
 In order to use LiME you must download and mv the source into the **LiMEaide/tools** directory.
 Make sure the the LiME folder is named **LiME**.
 The full path shold be as follows:
-If you want to build Volatility profiles you must use my forked version of LiME as this provides debugging symbols used by dwarfdump.
+NOTE: If you would like to build Volatility profiles, you must use my forked version of LiME.
+This provides debugging symbols used by dwarfdump.
 ```
 LiMEaide/tools/LiME
 ```